SuienS/mobile-native-cw2/README.md

-# Spend Pal App: iOS Application for Spending Management
+# Spend Pal App: An iOS Application for Spending Management
 This project was carried out as Courswork requirement for the module Mobile Native Application Development at Uninversity of Westminster
 # Technologies
 * Swift 5